from £35 /night help

 |Further details indoors|

 Character interior design, with original stone walls, curious ledges and shelves and exposed beams.
-23ft lounge/diner with Wi-Fi, TV, DVD/Blu-ray and TVs in each bedroom, Vaulted ceiling in twin bedroom.
+23ft lounge/diner with Wi-Fi, TV, DVD/Blu-ray on-demand TV and TVs in each bedroom, Vaulted ceiling in twin bedroom.

 |Further details outdoors|